Azure/app-service-linux-docs/AzWebAppUP/runtime_detection.md

 # Automatic Runtime Detection with `az webapp up`

 The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) includes a set of commands to manage Web App resources ([learn more](https://docs.microsoft.com/cli/azure/webapp?view=azure-cli-latest)).
-Included in this set of commands `az webapp Up` bundles functionality to **create** a Web App and **deploy code** from a local workspace.
+Included in this set of commands `az webapp up` bundles functionality to **create** a Web App and **deploy code** from a local workspace.
 The command is required to run from the folder where the code is present.
 Current support includes apps targeting:

 - ASP .NET
 - .NET Core
 - Node
 - Python

-As part of the execution of `az webapp Up` command it performs a **best effort** detection to match your code (in your local directory) with a supported runtime in your Web App.
+As part of the execution of `az webapp up` command it performs a **best effort** detection to match your code (in your local directory) with a supported runtime in your Web App.

 The runtime detections logic uses the hints outlined below.
 Any code that doesn’t match this logic is blocked to avoid compatibility issues.